-The Automatic Asset Registration (AAR) provides an opportunity to digitalise the energy system.
-AAR was initially conceived of by the Energy Data Taskforce and the Energy Digitalisation Taskforce who called for ‘the coordination of Asset Registration’ of Low Carbon Technologies (LCT).
+An Automatic Asset Registration (AAR) process is one of the digitisation initiatives needed to improve visibility of Low Carbon Technologies (LCTs) and align the asset registration process.
+AAR was initially conceived of by the Energy Data Taskforce and the Energy Digitalisation Taskforce who called for ‘the coordination of Asset Registration’ of LCTs.

 The 2021 Smart Systems and Flexibility Plan and Energy Digitalisation Strategy outlined how government and Ofgem will deliver the flexibility and innovation needed for a Net Zero energy system.